deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 Serving packages for OpenWRT.
 -----------------------------

-Like when installing the bootstrap image, you need a web server, with the package files available to OpenWRT.
+Like when installing the bootstrap image you need a web server with the package files available to OpenWRT.
 You could copy the package files to the HDD, but I have not tried that. ```/etc/opkg.conf``` need an adjustment to tell opkg (the package manager) where to find the